TerminalDZ/aadl3-register-request/README.md

 - Display user data in a modal.
 - Play a notification sound when data is successfully processed.
 - Retry mechanism for data submission.
+## Download
+See the [releases](https://github.com/TerminalDZ/aadl3-register-request/releases) page to download the latest version of the application.

+## Prerequisites

+To run the application, you need to have [Node.js](https://nodejs.org) and [Yarn](https://yarnpkg.com) installed on your system.

 ## Installation